-Scenario Parameter Units Results

-Module D Transport to waste processing by Container ship - Fuel consumption litre/km 0.0041

-Transport to waste processing by Container ship - Distance km 158

-Transport to waste processing by Container ship - Capacity utilisation % 50

-Transport to waste processing by Container ship - Density of Product kg/m3 7850

-balance between total scrap arisings recycled from fabrication, installation and the manufacturing process (internally sourced scrap is not included in this calcucalculated by including the burdens of recycling and the benefit of avoided print This study is concerned with the secondary production route and more scrap is recovered at end of life.
-The net effect of this is that module D mainly models the input (secondary material) to the steelmaking process.
-The resulting scrap credit/burden is calculated based on the global "value of scrap is recovered at end of life." lation).
-These benefits nary production. equired as input to the e burdens associated system than with the scro
+Scenario Parameter Units Results Module D Transport to waste processing by Container ship - Fuel consumption litre/km 0.0041 Transport to waste processing by Container ship - Distance km 158 Transport to waste processing by Container ship - Capacity utilisation % 50 Transport to waste processing by Container ship - Density of Product kg/m3 7850 calculated by including the burdens of recycling and the benefit of avoided primal concerned with billets manufacturers from both secondary production route.
+In secondary production route using steel scrap only, more scrap than is recovered at end of life.
+In DRI production route, a large amount of net so as the iron ore used to obtain DRI is a virgin source and there is a high end of lift products.
+As billets from both secondary production route (steel scrap) and DR production of rebars, the net effect of the weighted average of the used quant the burdens associated with the scrap input (secondary material) to the steelmal.
+The resulting scrap credit/burden is calculated based on the global "value of scrap Recycled Content" duction route (steel so rap is required as input crap is generated over fe recycling rate for re!
+Il production route wer tities is that module D r king process. to the system the life cyc inforcing stem re used in the mainly mode Re-used Content kg 0 Recovered for recycling kg 920 Recovered for re-use kg 0 Recovered for energy kg 0

-Recycled Content kg 974

-Re-used Content kg 0

-Recovered for recycling kg 920

-9

-Recovered for re-use kg 0